Precious Metals

 With the demise of pension plans, 401(k) plans have become the most popular employer-sponsored retirement plan in the United States.
 Employees in the United States have trillions of dollars saved up in 401(k) plans, helping them to get financially prepared for retirement.

 The major benefit of 401(k) retirement plans is their tax-advantaged status.
-Employees can contribute to their 401(k) plan before taxes, allowing them to contribute more money than if they waited to invest after-tax dollars.
-Those contributions also deduct from annual income, meaning that employees also pay less income tax in the present.
+Employees can contribute to their 401(k) plan before taxes, allowing them to contribute more money than if they waited to contribute after-tax dollars.
+Those contributions are also deducted from annual income, meaning that employees also pay less income tax in the present.

 Gains within a 401(k) plan accrue tax-free, with taxes only being assessed when employees decide to or are required to take a distribution.
 But as with anything that saves you tax payments, the government won’t let you have too much of a good thing.

-The limits on contributions are normally indexed to inflation and can change each year.
-Before the beginning of each tax year, the Internal Revenue Service (IRS) will announce changes to that 401(k) contribution limit, so it can help to watch the IRS website for any announcements.
+The contribution limits are normally indexed to inflation and can change each year.
+Before the beginning of each tax year, the Internal Revenue Service (IRS) will announce changes to the 401(k) contribution limit, so it can help to watch the IRS website for any announcements.

 401(k) contributions